- Some Windows 10 users reported that Desktop Window Manager stops working and closes without any further warning.

-This issue may be caused by different factors, including malware infections, service issues, some Windows OS issues and others.
+This issue may be caused by different factors, including malware, service issues, some Windows OS issues and others.

-In this guide, we’ll list a series of fixes that should solve this issue for good.
+In this guide, we’ll list a series of fixes that should solve this issue for good, so keep reading.

 1. Run a system scan